Topological Field Theory and Matrix Product States: Matrix Product States at RG Fixed Points

+Consider a closed chain of $N$ sites, each with a copy of a \emph{physical} Hilbert space $A \simeq\CC^d$ and two copies $V^L$, $V^R$ of a \emph{virtual} space $\CC^D$.
+We identify $V^L=V$ and $V^R=V^*$ and choose a Hilbert space structure on $V$.
+Between each adjacent pair $(s,s+1)$ of sites, place the maximally entangled state An MPS tensor\footnote{More generally, the tensors $\cP_s$ may depend on the site index $s$.
+But any translationally-invariant state has an MPS representation with a site-independent tensor.\cite{MPS2}} is a linear map $\cP:V^L\otimes V^R\rightarrow A$.
+The MPS associated to $\cP$ is the state in $A^{\otimes N}$.
 Since $\ket{\psi_\cP}$ lies in the image of $\cP^{\otimes N}$, we do not lose generality by truncating $A$ to $\im\, P$.
 We will assume we have done so in the following.
 Equivalently, we assume that the adjoint MPS tensor $T=\cP^\dagger$ is injective\footnote{To avoid confusion, we stress that injectivity of $T$ is unrelated to the notion of an injective MPS in the sense of \cite{MPS}.
 In particular, while we will always assume that $T$ is injective, we will not assume that the the ground state of the parent Hamiltonian is unique.}.
 The MPS wavefunction can be expressed as a trace of a product of matrices, hence its name.
 In the basis $\{e_i\}_{i=1,\ldots,d}$ of $A$, the conjugate state takes the form

 There may be many different ways to represent a given state in $A^{\otimes N}$ in an MPS form.
 Even the dimension of the virtual space $V$ is not uniquely defined.
 In general, it is not immediate to read off the properties of the state $\psi_T$ from the tensor $T$.